nerasan/smatch/readme.md

 * Look into the double criteria for findOrCreate in order to view other people's profiles by username -- if it does not work, just have it by userId
 * the a href tags in character show page do not work even though it is correct?
-* Figure out the date formatting
+* Figure out the date formatting -- if have time
-* Edit route works but now the matches index page showing all matches shows based on database updates so the most updated match is at the bottom